 If you are unsure who to tell and how, sometimes a conversation with a family member can help.
-AMEND also run an informal WhatsApp Group for 14-25 year olds and if you would be interested in joining this please let us know here.
+AMEND also run two WhatsApp Groups for 13-17 and 18-30 year olds.
+For more information on how to join a Group, visit our webpage.

 Sex and Relationships

 Starting a relationship can feel nerve-wracking enough on its own!
 Deciding who to tell what, when and how is not easy, but here are some things to bear in mind:

 Get it out there?
 Or just see how it goes……..?